andrepolischuk/react-rc/README.md

 > React high-order component for configuration

-Some applications has a global or local configurations that rarely changed, and their usage depends on components props.
+Some applications has a global or local configurations that rarely changed.

-These components allows you to have single entry point for configurations and select some their parts depending on props at any level of application.
+These components allows you to have single entry point for configurations and select some their parts at any level of application.

 ## Install